TheUsernameIsNotTaken/bmpMeta/README.md

         - `neptunID (in)` :	The user's neptunID.
 You will can find your message with the help of this ID.
         - `message (in)` :	The message what you want to send to the server.
         - `NumCh (in)` :	The length of the message.
         - `return` :		Returns 0, if successfull.
 Returns an error code in the range of 3-8 with the corresponding meaning.
 In the case of error, this also writes out an error message into the standard error output.
     - WhatToDo method:
       This function catches the SIGINT and SIGALRM signals.
       In the case of a SIGINT signal the procces starts a child procces (with forking), which reminds the user, that the program disabled the key combination.
 After that the it kills the proccess immediately.
-		In the case of a SIGALRM signal the procces creates a timeout error message and exits with a '9' error code.
+In the case of a SIGALRM signal the procces creates a timeout error message and exits with a `9` error code.
-			--> Parameters:
+      - Parameters:
-				- sig (in) :		The catched signal's identifier flag.
+        - `sig (in)` :		The catched signal's identifier flag.
    - char_to_binary_str method:
      An extra char to binary text converter for displaying and debug purposes.
-			--> Parameters:
+     - Parameters:
-				- a (in) :		The caracter what we want to convert to binary string.
+       - `a (in)` :		The caracter what we want to convert to binary string.